16 Jan 2022

 T&M fits best for complex long-term projects that don’t have requirements set in stone.
-In most cases, these projects are still in the idea stage or heavily rely on user feedback.
-Commonly, project development support is billed hourly as well.
+These projects are often in the idea stage or heavily rely on user feedback.
+In most cases, development support is also billed on an hourly basis.

 What is a Fixed Price contract?

 A Fixed Price contract is what it says on the tin: a contract with a set price.
 The scope of work and timeframes are predetermined as well.
-This billing model works great for short-term projects with well-defined specifications and a clear vision of final results.
+This billing model is perfect for short-term projects with well-defined specs and a clear idea of the final result.

-Different from T&M projects, Fixed Price contracts require full-fledged project requirements before development starts.
-They serve as a basis for budget and time estimates.
-Despite an established scope of works, Fixed Price projects also benefit from Agile methodologies.
+Unlike T&M projects, Fixed Price contracts require complete project requirements before development begins.
+These requirements serve as the basis for budget and time estimates.
+Although the scope of work is established, Fixed Price projects can also benefit from Agile methodologies.

 In general, Fixed Price helps to make project results and budget more predictable.
-If everything goes smoothly, you’ll get deliverables within budget, on a set timeline and per the initial project specifications.
+If everything goes according to plan, you’ll get deliverables within budget, on a set timeline and per the initial project specifications.

 So, let’s discuss what disadvantages this billing model can have.
 In an ideal scenario, the scope of work, timeframe, and costs don’t change after the Fixed Price contract is signed.
 This condition makes a project pretty resistant to changes, including positive ones.
-As specifications have to be drawn up in advance, Fixed Price projects also require more preparation time.
-If you do need to change something, adding or removing features would call for additional paperwork and resources.
+Because specifications must be drawn up in advance, Fixed Price projects also require more preparation time.
+If you do need to change something, adding or removing features would require additional paperwork and resources.

-Also, it’s difficult to predict the exact number of hours the project will take, so most vendors estimate costs for an expected amount of work and add extra margin as a safety net.
-In some cases, a T&M contract can end up being cheaper due to charging for actual working hours.
+Also, it’s difficult to predict the exact number of hours the project will take, so most vendors estimate costs for an expected amount of work and add a margin as a safety net.
+In some cases, a T&M contract may be cheaper as it charges for actual working hours.